 - You can also organize deeper using sub-folders with additional information such as font family weight and style.

-6. Font Duplicates and Font Versions - (Not Common)
+7. Font Duplicates and Font Versions - (Not Recommended)

 - If duplicate fonts exist, consider creating a Library with a distinct name to avoid confusion with these fonts.